HachiroSan/AzanBot-Twitter/README.md

 For Linux server, use tmux or screen for better management.

-## Troubleshoot
-All activities will be logged in logs.txt file.
-If there is any error.
-Feel free to contact me by providing me the log or try to troubleshoot yourself.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.